-After I had surrendered, I was taken to the pirate's ship, named the Emerald Drive.
-It was large, about one third of an Alpha, If I had to estimate.
-My Builder's aesthetics had me cursing whoever built the piece of junk.
+After I surrendered, I’m taken to the pirate's ship, named the Emerald Drive.
+It’s large, about one-third of an Alpha, If I have to estimate.
+My Builder's aesthetics have me cursing whoever built the piece of junk.

-I forced myself not to complete that thought.
+I force myself not to complete that thought.

-The winged woman, whom I liked to call Lucy had twirled around in a enticing manner.
-She flashed me a smile, before disappearing.
+The winged woman, whom I like to call Lucy had twirls around in an enticing manner.
+She flashes me a smile, before disappearing.

-I was (once again) handcuffed, and lead to a (another) cell.
-At least the pirates had the courtesy of providing me a nice view this time.
+I am (once again) handcuffed, and led to an (another) cell.
+At least the pirates have the courtesy of providing me a nice view this time.

-Unlike the Sentinels, Pirates did not have top notch cells.
-They didn't need them as much.
-And besides, they didn't pick up Warriors on a daily basis.
-As such, I was taken to a cargo room.
-They forced me to sit on a filthy chair, with two men constantly pointing their weapons at me.
+Unlike the Sentinels, Pirates don’t have top-notch cells.
+They don't need them as much.
+And besides, they don't pick up Warriors on a daily basis.
+As such, I’m taken to a cargo room.
+They force me to sit on a filthy chair, with two men constantly pointing their weapons at me.

-They looked they needed a bath.
+They look like they need a bath.
 Or ten.

-I gave them an unamused look.
-One of them sneered and shoved his weapon into my face, turning my head away from him.
+I give them an unamused look.
+One of them sneers and shoves his weapon into my face, turning my head away from him.

-I didn't wince.
 That would be showing weakness.
-Pirates were like animals.
-They liked their shows of intimidation, and preyed on the weak.
+Pirates are like animals.
+They like their shows of intimidation, and preyed on the weak.
 Except for the smart ones.
 Those, you stay away from at all costs.

-Unfortunately, I ended up running into three of them.
-And roasted one.
+Unfortunately, I had ended up running into three of them.
+And roasted one, too.

-The lean man didn't give a shit about her, though.
-I'm guessing he must be high up in the pirate hierarchy, and had better things to do currently.
-That explained why he wasn't here, torturing my ass.
+The lean man doesn't give a shit about her, though.
+I'm guessing he must be high up in the pirate hierarchy and has better things to do currently.
+That explains why he isn't here, torturing me.

 The other guy must be with her at the moment.

-Nonetheless, I had limited time.
-If the Sentinels didn't arrive soon, I was screwed.
+Nonetheless, I have limited time.
+If the Sentinels don't arrive soon, I’m screwed.

-I didn't feel anxious, though.
+I don't feel anxious, though.
 What would happen, would happen.
-I needed to work on getting out of here.
+I need to work on getting out of here.

-I closed my eyes and analyzed the situation.
+I close my eyes and analyze the situation.

 Two pirates behind me.
 Both of them with plasma rifles.
-Estimated thirty four shots per round, and three rounds on hand for each.
+Estimated thirty-four shots per magazine, and three magazines on hand for each.
 Reflexes?

-I opened an eye and looked at them.
-They didn't even so much as blink.
+I open an eye and look at them.
+They don't as much as blink.

-They jolted.
-I assumed they were busy thinking about women.
+They jolt.
+I assume they were busy thinking about women.
 And sex.
 And other nasty shit.
-Either way, they did not like being interrupted.
+Either way, they don’t like being interrupted.

-I also noted that their reflexes were average.
+I also note that their reflexes are average.

-I'm guessing he was the leader of the duo.
-Mostly because he seemed to be the only one taking action.
-The other one didn't look smart enough to be Strategist or a Tactician.
+I'm guessing he’s the leader of the duo.
+Mostly because he seems to be the only one taking action.
+The other one doesn't look smart enough to be a Strategist or a Tactician.

-"I need to take a piss."
-I said.
+"I need to take a piss," I say.

-I really didn't, but they didn't know that.
-Besides, I could use my implants to... stimulate my bladder, if needed.
+I really didn't, but they don't know that.
+Besides, I can use my implants to... stimulate my bladder, if needed.

 "You can take a piss here."
-He said.
+He says.